mpostol/TP/ExDataManagement/DataStreams/DataStreams/README.md

 - **structural** - data fetched/pushed from/to external database management systems using queries
 - **graphical** - data rendered on Graphical User Interface (GUI)

-This section collects description of examples explaining usage of the **streaming** data.
+This section collects descriptions of examples explaining the usage of the **streaming** data.

 ## File and Stream Concepts